-- Letter from company chairman/director

-- Expected timetable of events

-- FAQ or summary of key implications of the scheme

-- Scheme of Arrangement

-- Explanatory statement (Although not part of the scheme itself, this document is also required to be produced, and it comprises effectively an executive summary of the scheme.
+- Letter from company chairman/director - Expected timetable of events - FAQ or summary of key implications of the scheme - Explanatory statement (Although not part of the scheme itself, this document is also required to be produced, and it comprises effectively an executive summary of the scheme.
 The explanatory statement must accurately and fairly explain the effect of the scheme and must include details of any material interests of the directors and how the scheme impacts on those interests.
-The court is unable to sanction a scheme if the explanatory statement is found to be misleading.)

-- Notice of meetings
+The court is unable to sanction a scheme if the explanatory statement is found to be misleading.) - Scheme of Arrangement (this contains the legal operative text) - Notice of meetings agreements will also commonly include terms whereby the creditor, subject to the company and/or its management satisfying agreed milestones as to performance/provision of information, agrees to waive its rights to take enforcement action under the finance documentation.
+This will provide comfort for directors in the context of their on-going duties to the company and its various stakeholders.

-Ancillary documents, including: form(s) of proxy of class meetings, witness statements confirming service of the meetings, chairman's report of meetings, witness statement confirming votes cast at meeting, advertisement of court hearing to sanction the scheme, and draft order sanctioning the scheme.
+Ancillary documents, including: form(s) of proxy of class meetings, witness statements confirming service of the meetings, chairman's report of meetings, witness statement confirming votes cast at meeting, advertisement of court hearing to sanction the scheme, and order sanctioning the scheme.